Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Generalized eigenvectors for

-The end result is which is again nonsingular with determinant $2^{10}$.
+When $\legendre{3}{p}=1$, not only does the $\by_{\kappa}$ column vanish in the matrix above, but the $\by_{\bR}$ column changes due to the appearance of $\legendre{\kappa}{p}$ in Proposition \ref{prop:prodforms}'s formula for $\bf_j(\by_{\bR})$.
+Our new version of (\ref{eq:f0tof5at3}) is The only change to (\ref{eq:q1toq5at3}) is the deletion of the last row and column in eqch matrix because we only need to use $\bq_n$ for $n\leq 4$ now.
+Similarly, the only change to (\ref{eq:f0tof5at3}) is the deletion of the middle (corresponding to $\by_\kappa$) column and the last row.
+Performing the appropriate matrix multiplications and addition gives which is again nonsingular with determinant $\frac{393216}{35} = 2^{17}\cdot 3\cdot 5^{-1}\cdot 7^{-1}$.
 As before, if it happens that $\legendre{2}{p}=-1$ or $\legendre{5}{p}=-1$, the $\by_2$ column or the $\by_5$ column vanishes, and no other columns change.
-This yields either a $4\times 3$ or $4\times 2$ matrix with full column rank, which completes the proof.\end{proof}
+This yields either a $4\times 3$ or $4\times 2$ matrix with full column rank, which completes the proof.}\end{proof}

-\section{Computing $\dim \cP^n(\bF_p,d)$}
+\section{Computing $\dim (\cP_{2n}(\bF_p,d))$}